 Now you can get your coding fix on the move.
 Someone has created a smartwatch that lets you write and run BASIC programs directly from your wrist.

 Retro — A custom watch face emulates the Commodore 64’s home screen, complete with a classic “Ready” prompt.
 But the most notable thing is that the C64 Watch, as he’s called it, includes a built-in interpreter for the BASIC programming language.
-An actual on-screen keyboard opens so that you can write rudimentary “if-then” programs from literally anywhere.
+An actual on-screen keyboard opens so that you can write some rudimentary “if-then” programs from literally anywhere.

 Bild understandably says typing on a tiny on-screen keyboard is an awful experience, so he programmed the C64 Watch to let you can plug it into your computer via USB and use your computer’s keyboard as the input.

 In the future, Bild hopes to implement a full-on emulator of the Commodore 64’s operating system so that the watch can run original software.
-We can’t wait to see it run actual games, then we’ll actually consider ditching our Apple Watches... or become one of those people who wears two watches.
+We can’t wait to see it run actual 8-bit games, then we’ll actually consider ditching our Apple Watches... or become one of those people who wears two watches.